vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

 <div style="min-height:402px" id="datawrapper-vis-rqBsF"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/rqBsF/embed.js" charset="utf-8" data-target="#datawrapper-vis-rqBsF"></script><noscript><img src="https://datawrapper.dwcdn.net/rqBsF/full.png" alt="" /></noscript></div>

+Finally, after testing out a number of theories, I decided to go back to my original idea and use the comparison of the United States against the world for Happiness Index.

-Evaluating the feedback from my peers, I incorporated suggestions about the color contrast for the different years, moving away from the original light blue in favor of bolder brown and red gradients.
+In evaluating the feedback from my peers, I incorporated suggestions about the color contrast for the different years, moving away from the original light blue in favor of bolder brown and red gradients.
 I also highlighted the U.S. ranking in the footnotes, along with an explanation of the ranking as recommended.
 I made sure the labels were clearly called out for each time period, as suggested, and stayed true to the original visualization to minimize questions from my audience.
 Based on the reaction to exploring specific countries relevant to my peers, I believed this approach would also engage other U.S.-based viewers.
 Taking inspiration from the Tableau reference chart "World GDP Through Time," I added my own spin to focus specifically on the United States, creating what I believe to be a more concise chart.

 <div style="min-height:380px" id="datawrapper-vis-93uqZ"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/93uqZ/embed.js" charset="utf-8" data-target="#datawrapper-vis-93uqZ"></script><noscript><img src="https://datawrapper.dwcdn.net/93uqZ/full.png" alt="" /></noscript></div>